JimenaGaleano/jekyll-example/index.md

 ---
 layout: home
 title: Welcome to Merequetengue!
-excerpt: This is a test excerpt
+excerpt: The best place you can visit
 header:
     overlay_image: /assets/images/trees.jpg
     actions:
         - label: "Learn about"
-          url: /history/
+          url: /about
     overlay_filter: rgba(79, 99, 82, 0.5)
 ---